hpmicro/hpm_sdk/samples/drivers/ppi/async_sram/README_en.md

 ## Board Setting

 External async SRAM module is required.
 The tested async SRAM is IS62WV51216EBLL45TLI.
+When in AD Mux mode, the address latch chip used in this sample is SN74HC573APWR.

+The PPI component supports both AD MUX mode and AD Non-MUx mode.

-This use address and data Non-Mux mode, DQ0~DQ15 as data lines, DQ16~DQ31 as address lines.
+[1] When AD Non-Mux mode, `DQ0-DQ15` as data lines, `DQ16-DQ31` as address lines.
 The high address lines above A16 of IS62WV51216EBLL45TLI must be connected to GND.
+[2] When AD Mux mode, `DQ0-DQ15` as data lines and address lines.
+The high address lines above A16 of IS62WV51216EBLL45TLI must be connected to GND.

+In this example, select the AD mode using the macro `BOARD_PPI_ASYNC_SRAM_AD_MUX_MODE`, select the CS signal using the macro `BOARD_PPI_ASYNC_SRAM_CS_INDEX`, select the ADV signal using the macro `BOARD_PPI_ASYNC_SRAM_ADV_CTRL_PIN`, select the REL signal using the macro `BOARD_PPI_ASYNC_SRAM_OE_CTRL_PIN`, and select the WEL signal using the macro `BOARD_PPI_ASYNC_SRAM_WE_CTRL_PIN`.
+Users can make modifications based on their actual schematic diagram.

+For more information on PPI components, please refer to: [PPI Components Readme.md](../../../../components/ppi/README_en.md)

 ## Running the example